Perk Weekend! Score Up to 300 Bonus Points!*

 Presbyopia

 Presbyopia is when the eyes slowly stop being able to see objects close up.
-It occurs in adults 45 and older and is a normal part of aging.
+It occurs in adults, usually after age 45, and is a normal part of aging.
 This process occurs as the lens in your eye ages and becomes rigid, making it harder to focus light onto the retina.

 How To Find Prescription Glasses